slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 How to keep a job?

-> *'I had a manager at Google who once said the people who were terminated at Google were those who question too much and code too little.'*
+> *'I had a manager who once said the people who were terminated were those who question too much and do too little.'*

 > *'While deep work will promote you, shallow work will only prevent you from being fired.'
 'Career capital is the unique skills that make you rare and valuable'